 If you aren’t already, I can really recommend making bone broth a regular part of your kitchen routine.
-Make it a habit of saving the bones from your cooking and use them to for your broths.
-It's incredibly healthy, inexpensive, and very easy.
+Make it a habit of saving the bones from your cooking and use them for your broths.
+It's incredibly healthy, inexpensive, and straightforward.

 Furthermore.
 Homemade bone broths contain minerals in forms that your body can easily absorb: calcium, magnesium, phosphorus, silicon, sulphur and others.
 They contain chondroitin sulfate and glucosamine, the compounds sold as pricey supplements to reduce inflammation, arthritis and joint pain.

 By regularly drinking bone broth or using it in recipes, you can help promote healthy gut integrity while reducing permeability and inflammation.
 Collagen, glycine, and gelatin are the important players here.

 Studies have shown that gelatin is beneficial for restoring strength of the gut lining and fighting food sensitivities (such as to wheat or dairy), helping with the growth of probiotics (good bacteria) in the gut, and supporting healthy inflammation levels in the digestive tract.

 Bone broth is easily digested and soothing to the digestive system.